Economic history of Japan: Edo period (1603–1868)

+Among the economic impacts of the 1850s unequal treaties imposed on Japan by the United States and Europe was that Japan could not unilaterally set tariff rates on imported goods.
+As a result, it was hampered in developing domestic industries that could compete with imported goods.

-Meiji period
+Meiji era (1868–1912)

-After 1854, when the Tokugawa shogunate first opened the country to Western commerce and influence (Bakumatsu), Japan went through two periods of economic development.
-When the Tokugawa shogunate was overthrown in 1868 and the Meiji government was founded, Japanese Westernization began completely.
-The first term is during Pre-war Japan, the second term is Post-war Japan.

-In the first half of the Meiji period, most labour disputes occurred in the mining and textile industries and took the form of small-scale strikes and spontaneous riots.
-The second half of the period witnessed rapid industrialization, the development of a capitalist economy, and the transformation of many feudal workers to wage labour.
-The use of strike action increased, and 1897, with the establishment of a union for metalworkers, saw the beginnings of the modern Japanese trade-union movement.
+After the fall of the Tokugawa shogunate and subsequent founding of the Meiji government in 1868, Japan underwent significant Westernization.

+It involved rapid industrialization, the development of a capitalist economy, and the transformation of many feudal workers to wage labour.
+The use of strike action also increased, and 1897, with the establishment of a union for metalworkers, the foundations of the modern Japanese trade-union movement were formed.

+Japan developed modern industry through direct state intervention.
+From the late 1860s to the early 1890s, Japan established state-owned factories to serve as models for industrial development.
+These factories made significant use of foreign technology and foreign experts.
+Government-owned enterprises were important to the development of key economic sectors like railways.

+Through government connections, major private enterprises received various forms of financial support from the state.
+After the late 1880s, most economic development came from private enterprise, particularly the zaibatsu.

-The industrial revolution first appeared in textiles, including cotton and especially silk, which was based in home workshops in rural areas.
+Industrialization first appeared in the textile industries, especially cotton and silk production, which were based in home workshops in rural areas.
 By the 1890s, Japanese textiles dominated the home markets and competed successfully with British products in China and India, as well.
-Japanese shippers were competing with European traders to carry these goods across Asia and even to Europe.
+Japanese shippers were also competing with European traders to carry these goods across Asia and even to Europe.
 As in the West, the textile mills employed mainly women, half of them under age twenty.
 They were sent there by their fathers, and they turned over their wages to their fathers.
-Japan largely skipped water power and moved straight to steam powered mills, which were more productive, and which created a demand for coal.
+Japan largely skipped water power and moved straight to steam powered mills, which were more productive and created a demand for coal.